SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops-exam-problems.md

 ## Exam Problems

-Let's start work on solving the following practical exam problems.
+Let's start work on solving the following practice exam problems.

-## Problem: Dumb Passwords Generator
+## Problem: Stupid Password Generator

 Write a program that enters two integers **n** and **l** and generates in alphabetical order all possible **"dumb" passwords** that consist of the following **5 characters**:
 -	Character 1: digit from **1** to **n**.